 - If you have paying guests staying there

-Many standard policies will cover limited business use with little or no extra fee, but check what protection you’re getting and consider business insurance if you’re not getting adequate cover through a standard policy.
+Many standard policies will cover limited business use with little or no extra fees, but check what protection you’re getting and consider business insurance if you’re not getting adequate cover through a standard policy.

-Protecting your business against claims:
+Protecting your business against claims

 Public liability insurance

-Examples might be a customer who trips on an uneven step and breaks their ankle or damage that occurs to someone else’s property while you’re having work done or moving bulky stock.
-It should also cover the actions of yourself and any employees when you’re on someone else’s premises, but always check exactly what’s covered.
+Examples might be a customer who trips on an uneven step and breaks their ankle, or damage that occurs to someone else’s property while you’re having work done or moving bulky stock.

 Professional indemnity insurance

-Professional indemnity insurance covers you against claims from customers or clients who have been adversely affected or financially disadvantaged by taking your advice or using your services.
-This could be anything from the fire or flood resulting from electrical or plumbing work you’ve undertaken to another business losing money because a service you supplied was delayed or inadequate.
+This could be anything from the fire or flood resulting from electrical or plumbing work you’ve undertaken, to losing money because a service you supplied was delayed or inadequate.

-Lawyers, accountants and financial advisors must have this type of insurance by law.
+Lawyers, accountants, and financial advisors must have this type of insurance by law.

 Product liability insurance

-This may sometimes be covered by your public liability or professional indemnity insurance.
-If it’s not, and your business sells products, ensure you take out product liability insurance.
-This covers you against claims arising from injury to members of the public or damage to their property that’s caused by products you make or supply.
+This covers you against claims arising from injury to members of the public or damage to their property caused by products you make or supply.
 An example might be a small child choking on part of a toy that’s come loose.

-If you have employees:
+If you have employees

 Employers’ liability insurance

-The Health and Safety Executive (HSE) is responsible for enforcing this law and if you don’t have cover in place, they can fine your business up to £2,500 per day (and even close you down).
 You should display your employers’ liability insurance certificate in a prominent position and you’re legally required to keep a copy of it for a minimum period of forty years.
 You’re also obliged to show it to the HSE if requested.
-Failure to comply with either of these conditions above can result in a fine of up to £1000.
+Failure to comply with either of these conditions above can result in a fine of up to £1,000.

 Protecting your business premises